 The Polish Act is an example of the so-called sector-based solutions.
 This means that group proceedings may not be used to examine all civil cases, but only those which belong to one of the following categories specified in the Act.

 Compared with the Act, Amendment no. 1 which entered into force on 1 June 2017 extended its original scope.
+In turn, Amendment no. 4 introduced a new sub-type of consumer cases concerning the protection of general interests of the consumers.

 Currently, group proceedings may be used to examine the following categories of cases: